-Following the completion of the most recent five year actuarial experience study as of June 30, 2021, the Board of Trustees of the Pension Plan approved changes to the actuarial assumptions.
+Following the completion of the most recent five-year actuarial experience study as of June 30, 2021, the Board of Trustees of the Pension Plan approved changes to the actuarial assumptions.
 The approved changes included several modifications to the demographic and economic assumptions.
 Changes to the demographic assumptions included a decrease in healthy and disabled mortality rates and slight increases in retirement and termination rates.
 Changes to the economic assumptions included a slight increase in the inflation assumption from 2.25% to 2.50%, a slight increase to the related cost of living adjustment from 1.50% to 1.67%, a slight decrease in the salary increase assumption, and a decrease in the expected rate of return on investments from 7.25% to 7.00%.
 Overall, the combined impact of these assumption changes resulted in a significant increase in the actuarial liability of the Pension Plan as well as a significant increase in the actuarial determined contribution rate.
-Net Position Restricted for Pensions decreased by \$96.8 million in fiscal year 2022 in large part due to the plan's investment return falling well short of the actuarial expected rate of return.
-The -13.5% return experienced was well below the expected rate of return of 7.00%.
-Total contributions increased \$82 thousand due to an increase in total covered payroll of \$1.3 million.
-The Pension Plan's Fiduciary Net Position as a Percentage of Total Pension Liability declined to 63.7% as of June 30, 2022 from 92.0% as of June 30, 2021, primarily as a result of the combination of the negative investment performance experienced in fiscal year 2022 and the impact of the approved changes in actuarial assumptions.
-The actuarially determined contribution rate, inclusive of the 5% employee contribution, was 21.10% of covered payroll for fiscal year 2022 compared to 21.31% in fiscal year 2021.
-The actuarial determined contribution for fiscal year 2023 is 19.37% of covered payroll.
+Net Position Restricted for Pensions increased by \$11.6 million in fiscal year 2023 as a result of net investment income.
+The 10.00% return experienced was above the expected rate of return of 7.00%.
+Total contributions increased \$279 thousand due to an increase in total covered payroll of \$9.1 million.
+The Pension Plan's Fiduciary Net Position as a Percentage of Total Pension Liability declined to 62.84% as of June 30, 2023 from 63.67% as of June 30, 2022, primarily as a result of salary increases and a cost-of-living adjustment in excess of the actuarial assumption.
+The actuarially determined contribution rate, inclusive of the 5% employee contribution, was 19.37% of covered payroll for fiscal year 2023 compared to 21.10% in fiscal year 2022.

-Additional information regarding the Roanoke Pension Plan and retirement benefits can be found in the City's ACFR and separately published Pension Plan Annual Comprehensive Financial Report (Pension ACFR).
+Additional information regarding the Roanoke Pension Plan and retirement benefits can be found in the City's ACFR and separately published Pension Plan Annual Comprehensive Financial Report ("Pension ACFR").
 The Pension ACFR can be found on the City's website at www.roanokeva.gov or from the Director of Finance, Noel C. Taylor, Municipal Building, Room 465, 215 Church Avenue, S.W., Roanoke, Virginia 24011.